 A good way to improve your coding skills and become a good programmer is working as a freelancer.
 It means that you find projects online, work from home and get paid online, too.

-Follow these methods, they’ll certainly help you and you’ll see yourself doing really good in sometime.
+Follow these methods, they’ll certainly help you and you’ll see yourself doing really good at some time.

 - Computer scientist vs Programmer vs Developer vs Hackers